ssciwr/lunch-time-python/README.md

 ## Licensing

-The example codes in this repository are provided under the permissive MIT license giving you a lot of freedom to reuse and redistribute the code in your projects!
+The example codes are [available on GitHub](https://github.com/ssciwr/lunch-time-python) and are provided under the permissive MIT license giving you a lot of freedom to reuse and redistribute the code in your projects!